muratk5n/thirdwave/en/README.md

 ---

+The calculation assumed a known distance between Sun and the Earth, a known period of revolution, the constant $G$ (already known from experiment, not through reworking same equation).
+Sun's distance, volume could be known optically or now through spacecraft having actually traveled there.
+Then calculate mass, divide by volume, obtain density.

+---

 Water's density as we know is 1 $g/cm^3$.
 Sun's estimated density 1.41
 $g/cm^3$ is greater.

-The calculation assumed a known distance between Sun and the Earth, a known period of revolution, the constant $G$ (already known from experiment, not through reworking same equation).
-Sun's distance, volume could be known optically or now through spacecraft having actually traveled there.
-Then calculate mass, divide by volume, obtain density.
-And we saw ain't less dense than solid or liquid.
+We see it ain't less dense than solid or liquid.
 Aw slam!

 ---